What is Dredging – History, Importance And Effects

 These adverse effects of dredging are briefed as follows:

-• Dredging impacts the crops badly in the regions where it is carried out to de-silt the rivers, primarily intended to quench the irrigation demand of the area.
-Along with silt, essential minerals also get dredged out, leaving the resultant water and land lacking in nitrates and phosphates.
+• Dredging impacts crops badly in regions where it is carried out to de-silt the rivers, primarily intended to quench the area’s irrigation demand.
+Along with silt, essential minerals are also dredged out, leaving the resultant water and land lacking in nitrates and phosphates.

-• Also, if dredging is carried out to serve the cleaning purpose, removing the toxic waste alarms the safe disposal problem.
+• Also, if dredging is carried out to clean the water, removing the toxic waste alarms the safe disposal problem.
 If it is disposed of on land to make the ground barren and in other less critical water bodies, it harms the living creatures in that water body.

 Related Read: Effects of Dredging on the Marine Environment

-These ill effects of dredging become insignificant compared to applications and the importance of dredging but should be kept in mind and catered to where necessary.
+These ill effects of dredging become insignificant compared to its applications and importance, but they should be considered and addressed.

 Conclusion

-The dredging industry has developed throughout the world in the last two decades.
-It serves multi-purposes such as cleaning, maintenance, disposal, transportation, excavation, etc., at a time.
+The dredging industry has developed worldwide in the last two decades.
+It serves multiple purposes, such as cleaning, maintenance, disposal, transportation, excavation, etc., at a time.
 It helps make the water navigable and makes fishing easier, even in shallow creeks.
 It helps remove contaminants from the waterways and recreate damaged areas through reclamation works.

-But a vital thing we must cater to while dredging is the safe dumping of managed.
-It should be disposed of where no significant landform or life-form get harmed.
+However, a vital thing we must consider while dredging is the safe dumping of waste.
+It should be disposed of where no significant landform or lifeform is harmed.
 Also, in some areas, dredging alters the mineral composition of the water; precautions should be taken to oversee the alterations caused by the change in mineral composition.

 Frequently Asked Questions